manuGil/online-core/docs/source/databases.rst

 Task 15
    To finish this section, we will give you another demonstration of the capabilities of a spatial database.
 Suppose you want to know what is the total area next to the railroads of Australia given a certain distance.
 The distance could represent a buffer zone restricted to the public for security reasons.

-   Here is on way to do it using SQL:
+   Here is a way to do it using SQL:

    .. code-block:: postgresql
       :linenos: